Skin ageing

 Sleep and stress

 We’ve all seen bags under our eyes when we don’t get enough sleep, so it should be no surprise that sleep affects the health and vitality of our skin.
-Lack of sleep makes our bodies release the hormone called cortisol, and excess cortisol can break down collagen and elastin, those key factors in healthy skin.
+Lack of sleep makes our bodies release the hormone called cortisol, and excess cortisol can break down collagen and elastin, which those key factors in healthy skin.
 Missing out on proper sleep also decreases our body’s production of growth hormones, which are vital for cell growth and our skin’s natural regeneration abilities.

 Too much stress is often connected with lack of sleep, and both these factors have similar effects on our skin.
 Cortisol, otherwise known as the stress hormone, is released into the body in times of stress, and over the long term, it can seriously harm our skin cells.